ArchangelX360/dataset-visualizer/README.md

 ### Almost stuck with MongoDB

 You could rebuild the entire NodeJS MongoDB API to make it work with another DB but it wasn't our goal to achieve this compatibility.

+However, you could use our import module if you really don't want to deal with MongoDB.

 ### Highcharts library